Everything You Need To Know About Tire Rotation

 Yes, tire rotation is important as it extends the tire life by 20%, protects the warranty, increases vehicle handling, and lowers tire vibration or noise.

-According to NHTSA, timely rotation extends tire serviceability by up to 20%.
-This brings a significant benefit for drivers in terms of money savings through reduced replacement frequency.
+According to the NHTSA, timely rotation extends tire serviceability by up to 20%.
+This significantly benefits drivers in terms of money savings through reduced replacement frequency.

 Correct and timely rotation is an essential clause for most warranties.
 Drivers are encouraged to keep the rotation service documentation to maintain the validity of the warranty.
-In most cases, drivers must perform the rotation once every 6,000-8,000 miles, depending on the vehicle, tires, and driving conditions.
+In most cases, drivers must rotate once every 6,000-8,000 miles, depending on the vehicle, tires, and driving conditions.

-Tire rotation does contribute to consistent handling characteristics of the vehicle, even if not directly.
-They gain a higher ability to ensure optimal traction in various road and weather conditions.
-Risks of hydroplaning in wet conditions, vibrations, and steering issues decrease due to the even wear ensured by rotation.
+Tire rotation contributes to the vehicle's consistent handling characteristics, even if not directly.
+It increases the ability to ensure optimal traction in various road and weather conditions.
+Due to the even wear ensured by rotation, risks of hydroplaning in wet conditions, vibrations, and steering issues decrease.

 Better handling, lower vibration, and noise optimization are likely with tires rotated on time.
 Properly rotated tires provide uniform rolling resistance which also optimizes fuel consumption.